 Friends of Stellenbosch Mountain

 FSM holds Lower hacks and Upper hacks as described below.
+Hacks are our core activity.
 "Lower" means "low-lying nature area"; "Upper" means "somewhere higher up the mountain".
 All hacks are announced on the FSM email list.

 We decide on hack dates, times and locations based on this reasoning.